We still had one more monastery on our list: the Convento de Cristo in Tomar.

 Lunch with a view |

-In Tomar we stayed at the official and free parking for caravans, which was a former camping ground close to the river and the city.
+In Tomar, we stayed at the official and free parking for campers, which was a former camping ground close to the river and the city.
 It was like staying in a park with so many trees and bushes.
-After visting this huge monastery the perfect place to relax!
+After visiting this huge monastery the perfect place to relax!

 |